Double Fine: Amnesia Fortnight

 The development groups for these games were headed by the former leads from Brütal Legend: lead animator Tasha Harris for Costume Quest, lead art director Lee Petty for Stacking, lead designer Brad Muir for Iron Brigade, and lead programmer Nathan Martz for Once Upon a Monster.
 This was to not only put these teams under people who had been in the industry for a long time, but as a means to help promote these leads.
 The remaining staff were split among the four teams, with some later swapping to make sure each team has appropriate resources when needed, such as artists and programmers.
 Double Fine did not have to lay off any of the staff during this time, and instead were able to hire Ron Gilbert, Schafer's former collaborator at LucasArts, to work on the new titles, as well as a future title that Gilbert has envisioned.
-Schafer stated that though they could likely make another large game akin to Psychonauts or Brütal Legend, they would likely keep the smaller teams to continue to work on these smaller titles, due to the gained experience shared by the company.
+Schafer stated that though it could likely make another large game akin to Psychonauts or Brütal Legend, it would likely keep the smaller teams to continue to work on these smaller titles, due to the gained experience shared by the company.

 In 2011, the prototyping process was repeated in Double Fine's last private amnesia fortnight.
 The prototypes produced during this period were Middle Manager Of Justice, a superhero simulation game, Whispering Rock Psychic Summer Camp, a camp-building game based on Psychonauts, and Brazen, a Monster Hunter-style four-player online co-op game.